Chuck Stone: Early life

-Chuck Stone was born July 21, 1924 in St. Louis, Missouri to Charles Sumner Stone Sr and Madeline Chafin and raised in Hartford, Connecticut.
+Chuck Stone was born July 21, 1924, in St. Louis, Missouri, to Charles Sumner Stone Sr and Madeline Chafin and raised in Hartford, Connecticut.
+His father was a business manager for a nearby college, and his mother was a payroll officer for the Hartford Board of Education.
+Stone graduated from Hartford Public High School in 1942 with honors, and from there proceeded to go into the army.
 Stone served in World War II, where he was member of the Tuskegee Airmen.
 He had already been admitted to Harvard University after completing his military service, but chose instead to matriculate at Wesleyan University, receiving degrees in political science and economics.
 He was the first African-American undergraduate in several decades at Wesleyan, graduating in the class of 1948 and serving as the commencement speaker.
 Stone subsequently received a master's degree in sociology from the University of Chicago.
 After completing his education, he worked for the Chicago department store Carson Pirie Scott, serving as the store's first African-American executive.
 He then studied law for eighteen months at the University of Connecticut before spending two years in Egypt, Gaza, and India as a representative for CARE.